- Use your basic analytics data to supplement results data

 What kinds of seasonality do you see, and where is it generated from?

 Consider identifying the number of unique visitors on pages with key goals, such as purchase confirmation pageviews.
-If you see high traffic, you have the opportunity to run high-velocity tests on the pages directly upstream in the funnel, such as the product details page.
-Or, you can run more subtle tests on those pages and still see statistical significance.
+If you see high traffic, you have the opportunity to run high-velocity experiments on the pages directly upstream in the funnel, such as the product details page.
+Or, you can run more subtle experiments on those pages and still see statistical significance.

-If you test during traffic spikes, make sure you capture the whole conversion cycle in your experiment.
+If you experiment during traffic spikes, make sure you capture the whole conversion cycle in your experiment.

 Compare the conversion rates for new and returning visitors.
 Is the rate for new visitors lower than expected?
 If these visitors are performing research in preparation for a later purchase, consider offering social proof on the product details page will help lift visitors’ confidence and shorten the conversion cycle.
 Or, try highlighting the value propositions on the first page that visitors see.